ashrafmo-1/ashrafmo-1/README.md

 ## My favorite skills⚙️

-> The tools and techniques with which you have worked
+> The tools and techniques that I have worked with

 <table align="center">
   <tr align="center">